Rezaavoor/search-dataset/README.md

 In practice, some documents won't yield `headlines` (or RAGAS may decide not to extract them for shorter docs).
 The stock `HeadlineSplitter` raises if `headlines` is missing.

-This repo replaces it with `SafeHeadlineSplitter` and adds a headline-required filter:
+This repo replaces it with `SafeHeadlineSplitter` (in `modules/transforms.py`) and adds a headline-required filter:
 - if `headlines` is missing/empty (or none of the extracted headlines match the text), the document is **filtered out** (no queries are generated from it)
 - otherwise, standard headline splitting behavior is used